joinpursuit/Pursuit-Core-Web/fundamentals/strings/README.md

 console.log(str)
 ```

-To make part of a string begin on a new line, use \'n.
+To make part of a string begin on a new line, use \n.

 **Try it yourself!** Make a string variable that includes _quotation marks_ and _a new line_.